 msfconsole

-# Search for exploits
+# Search for modules by platform and type

 search type:exploit platform:windows smb